Liza Araneta Marcos: First Lady of the Philippines (2022–present)

 During the 2022 Philippine elections, Araneta Marcos served as the main strategist for her husband's presidential campaign, and collaborated with Paul Soriano in making Marcos' campaign advertisements.
 When it comes to certain political positions, Araneta Marcos favors the legalization of divorce in the Philippines but for "cogent reasons" maintaining that marriage should not be easily be dissolvable.
-She is also in favor legalizing abortion for in cases of pregnancies resulting from rape and incest as well as the legalizing same-sex relationships.
+She is also in favor legalizing abortion for in cases of pregnancies resulting from rape and incest as well as the legalizing of same-sex relationships.
 Araneta-Marcos temporarily left her own law firm following her husband's victory in the 2022 elections, in order to fulfill her duties as First Lady of the Philippines.
 Her assumption of the role, marks the first time that the Philippines has a first lady since Loi Ejercito, the wife of President Joseph Estrada.

 Aside from being the First Lady, Araneta Marcos continued her teaching career in part-time.
 In August 2022, she chose to teach criminal law part-time at West Visayas State University in Iloilo, her father's home province.
 On July 27, 2022, she hosted a meeting with United States Secretary of the Navy Carlos Del Toro and his wife, Betty Del Toro, and the United States Ambassador to the Philippines MaryKay Carlson.
 On August 3, 2022, Araneta Marcos hosted her first Malacañang event, as she hosted the lady ambassadors' luncheon, held at the Rizal Ceremonial Hall.
 On the same day, she also launched her own Facebook page.
 On August 4, 2022, she also held a luncheon with Chinese Ambassador Huang Xilian and his dignitaries.
 On August 8, 2022, Araneta Marcos served as the guest of honor in the 78th commencement exercises at the University of Batangas.

 On August 9, 2022, Araneta Marcos served as the guest of honor at the graduation of the VIP Protection Course Class 128-2022 at the Presidential Security Group (PSG) Headquarters in Malacañang Park.
 On August 15, 2022, she attended the Indian Independence Day reception at the Shangri-La at the Fort, Manila.
 In a inauguration event on November 3, 2022, Araneta Marcos was named as the National President and Chief Girl Scout of the Girl Scouts of the Philippines.

+On 27 October 2025, she participated in the "Spouses' Programme" at the 47th ASEAN Summit in Kuala Lumpur as the First Lady of Philippines.